Safe Co-Sleeping Positions For You and Your Baby

-I do it sometimes for the purpose of skin to skin contact when I am in my maternity rocking chair as I feel most relaxed in this position.
+I sometimes allow my child to sleep on my chest for the purpose of skin to skin contact when I am in my maternity rocking chair as I feel most relaxed in this position.

-But I do pick and choose the time because it can be dangerous.
+I do pick and choose the time to do this because it can be dangerous.

 Maternity rocking chairs are a great investment for new moms as it puts you in the most comfortable position.
 You also get to keep all your little snacks in the pockets of the chair.